Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 - #### Sales Distribution by Region;
 The Column bar charts illustrate a clear drop in revenue for 2024 compared to 2023.
 This might indicate that overall market conditions may be affecting all the regions.
 ### ii.
 Strategic Recommendations
-- Shade & Co should create campaigns that coonect and align with each regional interests and customer preferences which will boost the brand recognition and connection.
+- Shade & Co should create campaigns that connects and aligns with each regional interests and customer preferences which will boost the brand recognition and connection.
 - They can use region specific promotions to attract new customers and retain existing ones.

 ### iii.
 Conclusion